frconil/jekyll/_posts/2013-11-03-the-lion-the-stone-and-devops.md

 title: The lion, the stone, and DevOps.
 tags: Devops
 layout: post
-summary: No, we're not going to have a parody of a well known book by CS Lewis, even if sometimes Software Delivery sounds more like witchcraft than rational science (looking at you, Java error stacks)...
 ---

 No, we're not going to have a parody of a well known book by CS Lewis, even if sometimes Software Delivery sounds more like witchcraft than rational science (looking at you, Java error stacks).